mr-mahmood/dotfiles/README.md

 stow hyprland
 ```

+> [!WARNING]
+> if you have any problem with stow, delete hypr directory in .config directory and try again.

 5. hyprland config has multiple parts, so we need to install them one by one.
 ```bash
 sudo pacman -S waybar hyprlock hyprpaper swww wofi